 - Spinach Mushroom Omelette: The combination of spinach, mushroom onion cheese, and feta cheese is an all-around favorite.
 Plus, they are a great reference for anyone who wants to use the leafy green to avoid wilting.

-- Western Omelette: This omelette represents an American classic!
-The basic omelette recipe.
+- Western Omelette: This omelet represents an American classic!
+The basic omelet recipe.

 - Cottage Cheese

 - Leftover cooked vegetables mixed with a little cheese and stuffed with eggs make a much more cheerful meal.